 Royal Horticultural Society's Award of Garden Merit 1993

 Missouri Botanical Garden Plants of Merit

 Excellent, easy care, low maintenance plant choice for slopes, mass planting, border edging, in a rock garden, containers or at the base of trees.
-Planted eighteen (18) inches apart, should fill-in after three years, may be planted ten (10) inches apart for quicker coverage.
-Deer resistant and drought tolerant.
+Planted twelve (12) inches apart, should fill-in after three to four years, may be planted ten (10) inches apart for quicker coverage.
 Similar in appearance and habit to liriope, but not as invasive as Liriope spicata.
 Mow foliage at the highest possible cutting height in late winter before new growth.

 1 Review Hide Reviews Show Reviews